rvhuang/linq-to-astar/README.md

 [![Build Status](https://travis-ci.org/rvhuang/linq-to-astar.svg?branch=master)](https://travis-ci.org/rvhuang/linq-to-astar) [![Build status](https://rvhuang.visualstudio.com/_apis/public/build/definitions/31750fb1-11f7-41f3-9a90-66f5a70f0bc6/3/badge)](https://rvhuang.visualstudio.com/MyFirstProject/_build/latest?definitionId=3) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rvhuang/linq-to-astar/blob/master/LICENSE) [![NuGet](https://img.shields.io/nuget/vpre/linq-to-astar.svg)](https://www.nuget.org/packages/linq-to-astar/)

-**LINQ to A\*** is an experimental library aimed to incorporate LINQ expressions into [A\*](https://en.wikipedia.org/wiki/A*_search_algorithm) as well as other heuristic search algorithms.
-With the library, LINQ can now be used as query expression to state conditions and fetch path found by the algorithm.
+**LINQ to A\*** is a [POC](https://www.oxfordlearnersdictionaries.com/definition/english/proof-of-concept) aimed to bring LINQ to [A\*](https://en.wikipedia.org/wiki/A*_search_algorithm) and other heuristic search algorithms.
+The library enable LINQ to be used as the query expression to fetch the solution found by the algorithm.

-The library defines a set of generic APIs that can be applied to any problem as long as the problem can be solved with the algorithm.
-By taking advantage of the power of LINQ, the library is not only about re-implementing in C#, but also giving new ability and flexibility to the algorithms.
+The library defines a set of generic APIs that can be applied to any problem, as long as the problem suits the algorithm.
+By taking advantage of the power of LINQ, the library is not only about re-implementing the algorithms in C#, but also giving new ability and flexibility to the algorithms.

 **All feedbacks are greatly appreciated**.